gjpelletier/stepAIC/README.md

 Ridge regression is useful for dealing with multicollinearity, where predictors are highly correlated, and when all candidate features should be included in the model.

+### Elastic Net

+Elastic regression, also know as Elastic Net, is a regularization technique that combines the strengths of Lasso (L1) and Ridge (L2) regression methods.
+It is particularly useful for handling datasets with high-dimensional features and multicollinearity (correlated features).
+By blending the penalties of L1 and L2, Elastic Net provides a balance between feature selection (Lasso) and coefficient shrinkage (Ridge).

+The **elastic** function in the stepAIC module provides output of the fitted regression model and summary statistics using the following method from sklearn.linear_model:

+- ElasticNetCV: Elastic Net regression with cross-validation using the MSE as the scoring criterion to optimize alpha and the L1-ratio that balances between L1 and L2 regularization.

-### Comparison of Stepwise, Lasso, and Ridge
+### Comparison of Stepwise, Lasso, Ridge, and Elastic Net

 - Feature selection: Lasso performs explicit feature selection by setting some coefficients to zero, while Ridge shrinks coefficients but retains all predictors.
+Elastic Net balances the features of Lasso and Ridge and is able to do feature selection if the optimum L1-ratio is close to 1.
 Stepwise regression also performs feature selection but can be less stable than Lasso.
-- Regularization: Both Lasso and Ridge are regularization techniques that prevent overfitting, but they do so differently.
+- Regularization: Lasso, Ridge, and Elastic Net are regularization techniques that prevent overfitting, but they do so differently.
 Lasso is more likely to produce sparse models, while Ridge is more likely to shrink coefficients smoothly.
+Elastic Net balances the capabilities of Lasso and Ridge.
 - Computational cost: Stepwise regression can be computationally expensive, especially for large datasets.
-Lasso and Ridge can be solved more efficiently using optimization algorithms.
+Lasso, Ridge, and Elastic Net can be solved more efficiently using optimization algorithms.

 ### AIC vs BIC